|

 By Colleen O'Dea, Daily Record

-ROCKAWAY TWP. -- With a nearly unbroken vista of trees as a backdrop, three New Jersey congressmen vowed to push their legislation to designate the Highlands
+ROCKAWAY TWP. -- With a nearly unbroken vista of trees as a

-as a federal stewardship area and commit $250 million in federal funds to land preservation.
+as a federal stewardship area and commit $250 million in federal funds to land

 Splitrock toilet is no ordinary portable potty